natasjaVgestel/natasjaVgestel.github.io/_posts/2019-04-02-day-onehundredtwenty.markdown

 However, John also ensures the vehicles are operational.
 Unfortunately, the SkyTrak is currently in the shop needing some TLC (and actually a part for the differential).

-Thank you, John for keeping us warm at Palmer Station and for keeping the vehicles going!
+Thank you, John for keeping us warm (among many things needing power) at Palmer Station and for keeping the vehicles going!

 ![SkyTrak](/assets/blog_photos/190402/Skytrak.jpg)